Canvas-Painter/Group17-Project/README.md

 # How To test
 See the [test guide](Test.md).

+# Report Bugs?
+If you find an issue/error with the project code, you can simply create a [git issue](https://github.com/Canvas-Painter/Group17-Project/issues).
+Please leave a descriptive comment that explains what steps should be taken for the error to occur.
+Images where applicable can also be helpful.

 # Use Cases
 ## Make Canvas Look Better
 - Actors: Students and instructors who prefer a customized theme for improved accessibility or visual comfort.